ng-Classic/ng-classic/aio/content/guide/testing.md

 Continuous integration \(CI\) servers let you set up your project repository so that your tests run on every commit and pull request.

-To test your Angular ClassicCLI application in Continuous integration \(CI\) run the following command:
+To test your Angular Classic CLI application in Continuous integration \(CI\) run the following command:

 <code-example format="shell" language="shell">